tiyd-rails-2015-05/tiyd-rails-2015-05.github.io/during/week2.md

 #### Lecture

-**Problem of the Day:** [OddArray](https://github.com/tiyd-rails-2015-01/odd_array)
+**Problem of the Day:** Back to Vehicles.
+Set up inheritance so that some of the vehicles carry cargo (trucks and planes) and some fly (planes and helicopters).

 * Human Learning
   * Coding a new application is more about debugging and troubleshooting than we think at first
 * Debugging
   * Basic gem installs
   * byebug
-* OO: public vs private
+* OO: `public` vs `private`
   * Example: Jess is a Builder.
 We don't want to micromanage her and tell her HOW to build the house; we just want to tell her to build it and let her figure out the details.
   * Tell, don't ask
   * Calling private methods with `.send()`
   * `protected` keyword
-  * Class Variables - DON'T
+  * Class variables - DON'T
-* Composition
-  * 1st way: Inheritance - is-a
+* Inheritance - is-a
-  * 2nd way: Composition - has-a
+* Composition - has-a
-* Modules: acts-like-a
-  * Example: Animals with Cat, Dog, Human subclasses.
-Only cats and dogs can wag tails.
-Modules are better than having Cat and Dog inherit from TailedAnimals because you might need to add FourLegged behavior later, and then what about kangaroos?
+* Modules - acts-like-a/has-a-role
 * Namespacing
   * Use of modules for namespacing
   * Example: IronYard module with Instructor and Student classes.
 Iron Yard students don't sleep, but a Student outside the module does.
   * Example: Bass.
     * Make two classes with the same name.
-One for the fish and one for the orchestral instrument.
+One for the fish and one for the instrument.
-    * Each should have a maximum_length method, but they should return different things
+    * Each should have a `maximum_length` method, but they should return different things
-    * You should also be able to call Fish::PHYLUM and get back "Chordata"
+    * You should also be able to call `Fish::PHYLUM` and get back "Chordata"
 * Random topics
   * You can return objects when true/false is expected (e.g. `ship.fire_at(x, y)`)